JUL1VER/PortfolioWebsite/README.md

 ## Overview

 Welcome to my portfolio website!
 This React-powered website serves as my digital business card, showcasing my projects and skills.
-Through this comprehensive documentation, you will learn how to navigate the website, understand its structure, and explore the projects that I have worked on.
+Through this documentation, you will learn how to navigate the website, understand its structure, and explore the projects that I have worked on.

 ## GitHubPages